 openly licensed so you can (re-)use it for free!

 The material is organized in the order that we will cover it in the course.

 While the course will include lots of hands-on work during the sessions,

 will allow you to practice everything you’ve learned in a team setting.

 To quickly access the final project assignment from inside RStudio,

-run the command
+run the function

 We have a Code of Conduct.
 If you haven’t read it, read it now.
 The survey involves some questions about Conduct.
 We want to make sure this course is a supportive and safe environment for learning, so this Code of Conduct is quite important.